 History-loving scuba divers will be delighted with the Welsh coast, which offers ample opportunities to explore shipwrecks as well as beautiful marine flora and fauna.
 Rhoscolyn Beacon off Anglesey is one of the best drift-diving spots in the UK, with wrecks to explore and fish, lobsters and anemones when the current is right.
 Haven’t dived to the depths before?
 Quest Adventures in South Wales offer courses through the PADI system, starting off in a local pool to get the hang of it.

 Search for more information on scuba diving in Wales.

 Art and culture

 For theatre, music and dance, the Aberystwyth Arts Centre is the answer – the ‘national flagship for the arts’ has a rich programme of events and fabulous views over Cardigan Bay.
 Feeling inspired yourself?
-Get hands on at Cardiff’s Craft in the Bay, on a range of workshops.
-And for a journey through the story of industry and innovation in Wales, head to Swansea and the National Waterfront Museum, then enjoy coffee and cake in the outdoor café with views over the bobbing boats in the Marina.
+Get hands on at Cardiff’s Craft in the Bay, with a range of workshops.
+And for a journey through the story of industry and innovation in Wales, head to Swansea and the National Waterfront Museum, then enjoy coffee and cake in the outdoor café with views over the bobbing boats in the marina.

 The Welsh coast can be fantastic fun and provides great opportunities for adventurous activities, but please read up on the risks and make sure you are prepared.

 - Follow these tips from the RNLI for staying safe on the Welsh coast.

 - Visit AdventureSmart.uk for further information on how to stay safe whilst exploring Wales.